 - Contact Us

 Are you looking for a way to finance your college education?
 Junior Achievement is here to help.
 JA of Wisconsin, offers nearly $30,000 in scholarships for students in the state of Wisconsin.
 These scholarships, provided by the Junior Achievement Women’s Association and JA of Wisconsin, are awarded to students every year to help them achieve their goal of a college education.
 Scholarships are renewable, but must be applied for each year.
 The list below provides details on each scholarship and application information.

 Who is eligible: College students who have taught TWO Elementary, Middle, or High School classes, or volunteered for TWO JA Capstone experiences in JA Biztown or Finance Park.

 2. High School Student - JA Participant

-Who is eligible: JA Banks in Action, JA Be Entrepreneurial, JA Business Challenge, JA Business Ethics, JA Careers with a Purpose, JA Company Program, JA Economics, JA Excellence through Ethics, Ethics in Action, JA Exploring Economics, JA Job Shadow, JA Personal Finance or JA Presents: NEFE, JA Success Skills, and JA Titan.
+Who is eligible: High school students who have participated in one of the following programs: JA Be Entrepreneurial, JA Business Challenge, JA Company Program, JA Economics, JA Excellence through Ethics, Ethics in Action, JA Exploring Economics, JA Job Shadow, JA Personal Finance JA Career Success or JA Titan.

 3. High School Student - JA Volunteer